-Q: What is the enrollment deposit and who is required to pay?

-A: CSU Stanislaus requires applicants to submit a $200 deposit upon accepting admission to secure their place in the incoming class.
-The nonrefundable deposit will be deducted from the balance owed at enrollment.
-Failure to pay the deposit by the deadline may result in cancellation of the student's application.
-All new undergraduate students, including Returning students who must reapply for admission, are required to pay the non-refundable enrollment deposit of $200 to secure a place at CSU Stanislaus.

 Q: When do I need to pay the enrollment deposit?

-Later, the same page said:
+Now it says:

 Q: What is the enrollment deposit and who is required to pay?